-Tramontina makes several lines of stainless steel cookware.
-This review is for their Tri-Ply Clad line, also called Gourmet Tri-Ply Clad.
-This is Tramontina's All-Clad D3 knockoff and closest to All-Clad in design and heating performance.
-It is their highest-performing line of clad stainless steel.
+Tramontina makes several lines of cookware.
+This review is for the Tri-Ply Clad line, also called Gourmet Tri-Ply Clad.
+This is Tramontina's All-Clad D3 knockoff and closest to All-Clad in design.
+Many reviewers consider Tri-Ply Clad to be identical to All-Clad D3 in performance.

 Tramontina Tri-Ply Clad Cookware Summary

-Tramontina Tri-Ply Clad is good quality cookware at an affordable price.
+Tramontina Tri-Ply Clad, also called Gourmet Tri-Ply Clad, is great quality cookware at an affordable price.
 It's the best All-Clad D3 knock-off on the market.
+Brazilian Tri-Ply Clad has stainless lids and Chinese Tri-Ply Clad has glass lids, but are otherwise identical.

 Tramontina Tri-Ply Clad Cookware Sets at a Glance

-NOTE: Table may not be visible in mobile view.
+NOTE: Tables may not be visible in mobile view.

 Tramontina Tri-Ply Clad Made in Brazil | ||